akram0zaki/flatforge/docs/architecture/README.md

 ## Extension Points

-FlatMagic is designed to be extensible.
+FlatForge is designed to be extensible.
 The main extension points are:

 - **Validation Rules**: Create custom validation rules by extending the `ValidationRule` class
 - **Transformation Rules**: Create custom transformation rules by extending the `TransformerRule` class